Skip to Main Content

 • VR equipment

-We have a budget to buy special-purpose devices as needed for courses, but we try to keep one or two of devices that we think will be useful for future courses and projects.
+We have a budget to buy special-purpose devices as needed for courses, but we try to keep one or two devices that will be useful for future classes and projects.

 Networking

-LCSR, in cooperation with the University, supports a wireless network covering all areas of the department.
+LCSR, in cooperation with the University, supports a wireless network covering all department areas.

 Outside connectivity is provided via the University’s access to the Internet, Internet2, and various special-purpose networks.
-LCSR also maintains an extensive security infrastructure over the network, including firewalls, custom intrusion detection software, and provides post-mortem analysis of compromised machines.
+LCSR also maintains an extensive security infrastructure over the network, including firewalls and custom intrusion detection software, and provides post-mortem analysis of compromised machines.

 Directory Services and Authentication

 LCSR maintains a set of 3 servers running Redhat’s IPA.
 This is a combination of LDAP and Kerberos.
 All systems maintained by LCSR use this for authentication and user information.
-We encourage faculty to use these services for systems that they run.
-By using LCSR Kerberos and directory services, systems will be able to access shared file systems.
+We encourage faculty to use these services for the systems that they run.
+With LCSR Kerberos and directory services, systems can access shared file systems.
 It also provides an easy way to maintain the list of authorized users for a set of systems.
 See Integrating Your System with LCSR Kerberos.

-In addition to this systems, LCSR has a variety of data about faculty, staff and students, in a set of Oracle databases used for administrative applications.
+In addition to this system, LCSR has a variety of data about faculty, staff, and students in a set of Oracle databases used for administrative applications.
 Please contact hedrick@rutgers.edu if you need this data for an application.

 Facilities Outside Computer Science

 OARC is a University group that provides high-performance computing.
-Computer science in general doesn’t have a conventional HPC cluster.
+Computer science, in general, doesn’t have a conventional HPC cluster.
 We concentrate on GPUs and more specialized hardware.
 For large-scale HPC and data science, OARC is the best source.
 They have a large cluster, Amarel.
 It is intended as a “condo” cluster.
-I.e. grants buy nodes, and are guaranteed at least as much capacity as they purchased.
-The cost is matched by the University.
-However some capacity is available for those who haven’t bought into the system, particularly for course work and student use.
+I.e., grants buy nodes and are guaranteed at least as much capacity as they purchased.
+The University matches the cost.
+However, some capacity is available for those who haven’t bought into the system, particularly for coursework and student use.

 LCSR Services

-In addition to running computing systems, LCSR provides support for faculty and students in computer science.
+In addition to running computing systems, LCSR supports faculty and students in computer science.
 Some commonly used services are

 • Planning.
-This includes helping to identify the best resources for both instructional and research use, and help in configuring systems for purchase.
-LCSR encourages faculty to talk with us about courses or projects that will have special requirements.
+This includes helping identify the best resources for instructional and research use and configuring purchasing systems.
+LCSR encourages faculty to talk with us about courses or projects with special requirements.

 • Hardware installation, network configuration, and support for hardware purchased by faculty and not administered by LCSR.

 • Support.
-LCSR provides help for users of facilities it runs.
-But it also provides assistance in setting up and solving problems on systems run by researchers.
+LCSR provides help for users of the facilities it runs.
+However, it also assists in setting up and solving problems in systems run by researchers.

 • Programming.
 LCSR can provide staff to do programming for research projects.
 We have both full-time and student programmers available.